Funding and Grants

 Funding: Available funding is up to $75,000/yr in annual direct costs for one year (up to $50,000/yr. in annual direct costs from the NIH with an additional $25,000/year in institutional matching funding from the University).
 A second year of support may be offered but is not guaranteed and will depend on the availability of funds and the scientific productivity of the pilot project team.

 Eligibility: UofL faculty members, and fellows who have completed residency but are still in training, as well as those from LCTRC participating institutions, UofL Health, Norton Healthcare, Robley Rex VAMC, and Owensboro Health, are eligible to apply.
 Applicants must hold a Ph.D., M.D., or equivalent degree.
-All junior faculty (i.e., assistant professors and instructors) will require a letter of support indicating a commitment to recruit or retain the faculty at a participating institution and a letter of support from the primary mentor.
+All junior faculty (i.e., assistant professors and instructors) will require a letter of support from their Division Director or Chair indicating a commitment to recruit or retain the faculty and a letter of support from the primary mentor.

 Audience: The pilot awards are specially designed to lead to early career awards such as NIH K-awards.
-The 2025 round will favor applications from junior investigators, and applications must include a mentoring component.
+These applications must be clinical/translational in nature.
+This round will favor applications from junior investigators (per NIH definition of a New Investigator (NI) or an Early-Stage Investigator (ESI)).

 Application Requirements: